Gapped topological spin-orbital liquid on the honeycomb lattice: Abstract

 \section{Abstract}

-We perform large-scale density matrix renormalization group simulations of the $\mathrm{SU}(4)$ Heisenberg model on the honeycomb lattice and resolve the long-standing question of its ground state in an unbiased and quantitatively controlled manner.
-We find compelling numerical evidence that the ground state is a gapped $Z_4$ spin-orbital liquid, characterized by a finite topological entanglement entropy close to $\ln(4)$, the absence of both $\mathrm{SU}(4)$ and lattice symmetry breaking, and a variationally optimized ground-state energy well below competing Dirac spin liquid states.
+We perform large-scale density matrix renormalization group simulations of the $\mathrm{SU}(4)$ Heisenberg model on the honeycomb lattice to address the long-standing question of its ground state in an unbiased and quantitatively controlled manner.
+We find reliable numerical evidence that the ground state is a gapped spin-orbital liquid, presumably with a $Z_4$ topological order, characterized by a finite topological entanglement entropy close to $\ln(4)$, the absence of both $\mathrm{SU}(4)$ and lattice symmetry breaking, and a variationally optimized ground-state energy well below the previously proposed $\pi$-flux variational state.
 By exploiting full $\mathrm{SU}(4)$ symmetry and keeping up to 12,800 $\mathrm{SU}(4)$ multiplets, corresponding to more than one million $\mathrm{U}(1)$ states, we achieve unprecedented accuracy for two-dimensional $\mathrm{SU}(4)$ quantum magnets.
 Finite-size scaling of energies and entanglement entropies supports a robust gapped phase in the two-dimensional limit, while a gapless critical state on narrow cylinders is identified as a proximate remnant of a Dirac spin-orbital liquid.
-Our results establish the $\mathrm{SU}(4)$ honeycomb Heisenberg model as a concrete realization of a gapped $Z_4$ spin-orbital liquid and provide robust numerical evidence for topological order in a highly symmetric two-dimensional quantum magnet.
+Our results find the $\mathrm{SU}(4)$ honeycomb Heisenberg model a realization of a gapped topological spin-orbital liquid and provide convincing numerical evidence for topological order in a highly symmetric two-dimensional quantum magnet.

 \textit{Introduction}. --- The nature of the ground state of the $\mathrm{SU}(4)$ Heisenberg model on the honeycomb lattice has remained a long-standing open problem in the study of quantum spin-orbital liquids~\cite{Savary2017,Corboz2012}.
 Previous variational and field-theoretical studies have suggested competing gapless Dirac spin-orbital liquid and gapped spin-orbital liquid states~\cite{Corboz2012,Calvera2021}, but unbiased large-scale numerical evidence capable of distinguishing these scenarios has been lacking.
-As a result, whether this model hosts a gapped topological phase in the two-dimensional limit has remained unresolved.
+As a result, whether this model hosts a gapped topological phase in the two-dimensional (2D) limit has remained unresolved.